 Weight: 35 to 45 pounds

-Physical Characteristics: Short but long body, double coat, and notable feathered prick or drop ears
+Physical Characteristics: Short but long body; double coat; notably feathered prick or drop ears

 08 of 14

-Noticing a pattern here?
-Terriers have thrived in Scotland due to their special skill for hunting prey in rugged terrain, and the Border Terrier is one more breed that’s persisted even to this day.
-So named because of their early years spent assisting farmers on the Scottish-English border, the Border Terrier is perhaps most renowned for their prowess in fox hunting—a talent that made them an obvious companion for Scotland’s elite.
-Today, they’re one of the most popular terriers in the UK, with a sweet personality and an affinity for getting on well with other dog breeds.
+Terriers have thrived in Scotland due to their skill for hunting prey over rugged terrain, and the border terrier does that to this day.
+Named because of its early years spent assisting farmers on the Scottish-English border, the border terrier is perhaps most renowned for its prowess in fox hunting.
+Today, it's one of the most popular terriers in the United Kingdom, with a sweet personality and the ability to get on well with other dogs.